 It is important for our patients to understand what their Medicare benefits may or may not include.
 For example, Medicare does not pay for nursing home care and has limits on what services are covered for hospital patients, based on medical necessity of acute care conditions.
 For these reasons, inpatients will learn more about their Medicare coverage from our case management team, composed of nurses, social workers, physicians, and other care givers.
 Our team will explain the various Medicare forms that we are required to present to patients at specified points during hospitalization.

-In working toward its Mission, St. Mary's Healthcare Center has taken its role as a charitable organization very seriously; however increases in charity care, uninsured care and bad debt expense make managing cost increases a growing challenge.
-In fact in 2008, St. Mary's gave over $100,000 each month in charity care to over 187 families in our service area, providing care to patients with a variety of social and personal needs.
+In working toward the Avera mission, Avera St. Mary's has taken its role as a charitable organization very seriously; however increases in charity care, uninsured care and bad debt expense make managing cost increases a growing challenge.
+In fact in 2008, St. Mary's gave more than $100,000 each month in charity care to over 187 families in our service area, providing care to patients with a variety of social and personal needs.
 Our mission of healthcare ministry relies on the preservation of the Medicare program, since over 60% of our patients are Medicare beneficiaries.
 The simple demographics of an aging population in our service area mandate that we all be good stewards of our healthcare resources.

-At St. Mary's we understand that being surrounded by friends and family can be therapeutic.
-However, over doing it can be very detrimental to recovery.
+At Avera St. Mary's we understand that being surrounded by friends and family can be therapeutic.
+However, over-doing it can be very detrimental to recovery.
 Therefore, we work to maintain a balance that promotes optimal healing.
 You can help to preserve this balance by respect visiting hours.

 Intensive Care Unit (ICU) visitation is restricted.
 Please call the nurse's station before you visit at 224-3270.